 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Ansible is an open source tool owned by Red Hat.

 Install and run Ansible

 To learn Ansible, install the prerequisites: Ansible on the master VM and Python on the worker nodes.
-I combined Ansible with Vagrant, making the installation part of the Vagrant provisioning process:
+For these Ansible tips, I combined the configuration management tool with Vagrant, making the installation part of the Vagrant provisioning process:

 Vagrant copies the file from the same folder as the Vagrantfile and runs it inside the node1 VM during provisioning.
 The file contains some package installation commands:

 Both node1 and node2 use this same script to install Python, which provides the execution environment for Ansible.
 For the VM master, use a different script called ansible.sh to install Ansible as well as Python.
 You already created the VMs, so use vagrant provision to have Vagrant run these scripts.
 Use vagrant destroy followed by vagrant up to get a clean deployment.

 Once Ansible completes the configurations successfully, commit to Git by adding the two new shell script (.sh) files then committing the changes: